-- A. Proposals for the IAMP shall be supported where they reflect the following key design principles: - i.
-Maximise the interface with Nissan and ensure effective movement between the existing site and the IAMP AAP area; - ii.
-Development plots using an 'open grid' to create a variety of plot sizes; - iii.
-A hierarchical street network connected to existing roads and key transport corridors featuring a central boulevard and primary routes to prioritise access from the A19 and integrate the northern part of the IAMP north of the River Don with service networks to encourage efficient movement; - iv.
-Drainage infrastructure to be accommodated within the street network with sustainable urban drainage systems (SuDS) placed to enable effective water management; - v.
-Orientation of buildings along the boulevard and primary routes to follow a common building line fronting on to the road, with buildings along the River Don corridor fronting onto the river and landscaping uses where possible; and - vi.
-Give consideration to the setting of listed buildings such as Scot's House (Grade II) on the south side of the A184, Hylton Grove Bridge (Grade II) on Follingsby Lane and views from elevated locations such as Boldon Downhill and the Penshaw Monument. - vii.
-Where feasible, orientation of buildings to make use of solar gain, with due consideration for overheating risks, and to optimise opportunity for solar panel use on buildings.
+- A. Proposals for the IAMP should demonstrate how they shall be supported where they reflect the following key design principles: - i.
+Mmaximise the interface with Nissan and ensure effective movement between the existing site and the IAMP AAP area; - ii.
+Ddevelopment plots using an 'open grid' to create a variety of plot sizes; - iii.
+Aa hierarchical street network connected to existing roads and key transport corridors featuring a central boulevard and primary routes to prioritise access from the A19 and integrate the northernpart of the IAMP north of the River Don Northern Employment Area with service networks to encourage efficient movement; - iv.
+Pdrainage infrastructure to be accommodated within the street network with sustainable urban drainage systems (SuDS) placed to enable effective water quality management; - v.
+Oorientation of buildings along the boulevard and primary routes to follow a common building line fronting on to the road, with buildings along the River Don corridor fronting onto facing towards the river and landscaping uses where possible; and - vi. have special regard to preserving and enhancing the significance, including any contribution made by their setting, of heritage assets within and in proximity to the site, including Give consideration to the setting of listed buildings such as Scot's House (Grade II\) on the south side of the A184, Hylton Grove Bridge (Grade II) on Follingsby

-B. Compliance with the IAMP AAP design objectives shall be demonstrated by the scheme promoter through the submission of a Design Code as part of the DCO application.

-This policy formalises the design concept and masterplan objectives for the IAMP, to encourage a compact, permeable development, which is attractive to future occupiers and flexible enough to accommodate a range of businesses.
+- Lane and views from elevated locations such as Boldon Downhill and the Penshaw Monument; and - vii. \(\frac{\psi\w}{\psi}\)here feasible, orientation of buildings to make use of solar gain, with due consideration for overheating risks, and to optimise opportunity for solar panel use on buildings. - B. Compliance with the IAMP AAP design objectives shall be demonstrated by the scheme promoter through the submission of a Design Code as part of the DCO application. - 128.
+This policy formalises the design concept and masterplan objectives for the IAMP, to encourage a compact, permeable development, which is attractive to future occupiers and flexible enough to accommodate a range of businesses. - 129.
 The policy requires the preparation of an 'IAMP Design Code' which will form part of the DCO application, which will need to be complied with in the delivery of the development.
 This will set design parameters applicable to the IAMP AAP area including massing, siting and scale to ensure delivery of a comprehensive development.